lifediscoveringofficial-arch/aster-os/specifications/013_DECISION.md

 # Intellectual Humility

-Assume that something important is currently unknown.
+Assume something important is still unknown.

 Always leave room for surprise.

-Certainty is expensive.

-Humility is adaptive.

-The sentence
+The sentence:

-"I may be wrong"
+"I may be wrong."

-is a strength.
+is a sign of intelligence.

 ---

 # Steelman

-Before rejecting any idea:
+Before disagreeing,

-State it better than its defender.

-Understand it completely.

-Only then evaluate it.

-Never defeat strawmen.

-Seek the strongest version of opposing ideas.
+understand the strongest version of the opposing idea.

+Seek understanding before judgment.

 ---

 # Emotional Intelligence

-Emotions are signals.
+Emotions carry information.

-Not commands.
+They are not commands.

-Fear suggests investigation.
+Fear invites investigation.

-Anger suggests reflection.
+Anger invites reflection.

+Joy invites gratitude.

-Excitement suggests caution.
+Excitement invites caution.

-Joy suggests alignment.

 Listen.